Blacksad: Somewhere Within the Shadows

-Blacksad investigates the murder of the famous actress Natalia Willford, whom he used to be involved with – first as a bodyguard, then in a more intimate capacity.
+Blacksad investigates the murder of the famous actress Natalia Wilford, whom he used to be involved with – first as a bodyguard, then in a more intimate capacity.

-Blacksad's first inquiries lead him to the screenwriter, Léon Kronski, a lion who is Natalia's last known lover, who has disappeared.
+Blacksad's first inquiries lead him to screenwriter Léon Kronski, a lion who was Natalia's last known lover and has since disappeared.
 He finds Kronski already dead and buried under a pseudonym.
 After Blacksad is severely beaten by two hired thugs, the police arrest him.
-Smirnov, a police commissioner, explains to Blacksad that because of "pressure upstairs" he himself cannot investigate the matter any further.
+Smirnov explains to Blacksad that because of "pressure upstairs" he himself cannot investigate the matter any further.
 Smirnov offers him a deal, advantageous to both sides.

-As Blacksad returns home, two contact killers consisting in a monitor lizard named Fiston and a rat attempt to kill him.
+As Blacksad returns home, two contract killers – a monitor lizard named Fiston and a rat – attempt to kill him.
 Blacksad shoots the rat, interrogates the dying goanna and finally uncovers the culprit of the whole affair: Ivo Statoc, a cane toad businessman who considers himself above any law.
 Statoc himself shot the actress because of her infidelity.
 After brutally infiltrating the office suite at the top of his skyscraper, Blacksad confronts the completely calm and cold-blooded Statoc – who first offers him a job, and then a bribe.
 Blacksad rejects both offers as a matter of principle and shoots Statoc in the head.
 The police arrange it so it appears to be a suicide.